 2.2 Where a work is commissioned, how is ownership of the copyright determined between the author and the commissioner?

-See the answer to question 2.3.
 Generally speaking, where a work is commissioned, the person who makes the work under commission would be the author and the owner of the associated copyright.